HMS Dreadnought (1906)

 HMS Dreadnought introduced several groundbreaking features that set her apart from earlier battleships.

-She was the first battleship to use a uniform arrangement of large-caliber guns, allowing for greater accuracy and firepower at long range.
+She was the first battleship to use a uniform arrangement of large-calibre guns, allowing for greater accuracy and firepower at long range.

-Her steam turbine propulsion system made her significantly faster than previous warships, while her armor and construction improved survivability in combat.
+Her steam turbine propulsion system made her significantly faster than previous warships, while her armour and construction improved survivability in combat.

 These innovations are explored further in naval technology and innovation.